-5. FOREIGN OPERATIONS
+5. Foreign Operations

-The American Broadband services activities are carried out by Atlantic Broadband in 12 states: Connecticut, Delaware, Florida, Maine, Maryland, New Hampshire, New York, Ohio, Pennsylvania, South Carolina, Virginia and West Virginia, as well as in Massachusetts, where it has its head office.
+The American telecommunications segment activities are carried out by Breezeline in 13 states: Connecticut, Delaware, Florida, Maine, Maryland, New Hampshire, New York, Ohio, Pennsylvania, South Carolina, Virginia and West Virginia, as well as in Massachusetts, where it has its head office.

-The revenue of the Corporation in the United States represented 42.9% of the consolidated revenue of the Corporation during the fiscal year ended August 31, 2021.
+The revenue of the Corporation in the United States represented 50.1% of the consolidated revenue of the Corporation during the fiscal year ended August 31, 2023.

-6. RISK FACTORS
+6. Risk Factors

 The business as conducted by the Corporation involves numerous risks and uncertainties.
-The main risk factors and uncertainties facing the Corporation are disclosed in the "Uncertainties and Main Risk Factors" section of the Corporation's 2021 Annual MD&A for the year ended August 31, 2021 which is incorporated herein by reference, as supplemented by the "Uncertainties and Main Risk Factors" section of the Corporation's quarterly reports to shareholders.
+The main risk factors and uncertainties facing the Corporation are disclosed in the "Uncertainties and Main Risk Factors" section of the Corporation's 2023 Annual MD&A for the year ended August 31, 2023 which is incorporated herein by reference, as supplemented by the "Uncertainties and Main Risk Factors" section of the Corporation's quarterly reports to shareholders.
 These risks and uncertainties should be considered in conjunction with the other information included in this AIF.

-7. DIVIDENDS
+7. Dividends

-The Corporation's quarterly eligible dividends on the Multiple Shares and Subordinate Shares have been increasing over the last three fiscal years, from \$0.43 per share in fiscal 2019, to \$0.475 per share in fiscal 2020, and to \$0.545 per share in fiscal 2021.
+The Corporation's quarterly eligible dividends on the multiple voting shares (the "Multiple Shares") and subordinate voting shares (the "Subordinate Shares") have been increasing over the last three fiscal years, from \$0.64 per share in fiscal 2021, to \$0.705 per share in fiscal 2022 and to \$0.776 per share in fiscal 2023.

-In accordance with the terms under the Term Revolving Facility of Cogeco Communications, Cogeco is subject to certain restrictions which may restrict its distributions to shareholders including dividends and share repurchases should it fail to achieve certain financial ratios and would not be able to pay dividends or repurchase shares if an event of default has occurred and is continuing.
+In accordance with the terms under the Term Revolving Facility of the Corporation, Cogeco Communications is subject to certain restrictions which may restrict its distributions to shareholders including dividends and share repurchases should it fail to achieve certain financial ratios and would not be able to pay dividends or repurchase shares if an event of default has occurred and is continuing.